top of page

 We ask timekeepers to see themselves as doing service for the speaker or sharer, simply giving the time passed with as little disruption and distraction and interruption as possible.
 For instance, no need to say the speakers' or sharers' names.
 They know their names.
 What they need to know is how much time has passed since they started talking.
 Timekeeping is a low visibility, no attention-seeking service.

-Because we've had problems with takeover personalities in the past, we do not provide scripts to timekeepers.
-Instead we ask that our timekeepers follow the time requests made by our hosts, guest speakers, and share shepherds.
-Hosts will ask for confirmation of time warnings.
+Although we've had problems with takeover personalities in the past, we do provide scripts to timekeepers.
+We ask that our timekeepers follow the time requests made by our host and speakers without telling us what to do or trying to manage the workshops.
+Our host will ask for confirmation of time warnings.
 We're odd: we ask our timekeepers to tell us how much time has passed, not how much time we have left.

-Qualifications for and services by our share shepherds:
+Qualifications for and services by our share shepherd:

-This role is almost always fulfilled by the leader of the steering committee, serving as leader for the second half of our workshops each week.
+This role is almost always fulfilled by the leader of the steering committee, serving as host for our workshops each week.
 When substitution is necessary, the role is filled by other steering committee members.

 We, via the share shepherd, invite people to share as described in our unique weekly scripts.
 If no hands are raised, we ask the share shepherd to immediately begin calling on participants by name to share.